Alaxe/alaxe.github.io/_posts/2017-12-05-vps-for-competitions.md

 which do the computationally intensive testing.
 While it's simpler to setup only a single worker VPS, it's really easy to clone VPSs so it is not a big deal to use more.
-This would with the benefit of allowing me to add workers quickly during the competiton in case I needed more than I had anticipated.
+This would come with the benefit of allowing me to add workers quickly during the competiton in case I needed more than I had anticipated.

 These VPSs would still need to communicate with each other.
-Fortunately both DigitalOcean and Linode offer a local network for your virtual servers, which doesn't count against your transfer quotas.
+Fortunately, both DigitalOcean and Linode offer a local network for your virtual servers, which doesn't count against your transfer quotas.
 I would still need to use secure passwords though, as this network isn't private - it's open to all VPSs in the datacenter.